alexisvincent/systemjs-tools/README.md

         // path to directory mapping to the systemjs baseURL
         baseURL: '.'
     }

-    // The port that will be used to open the web socket with the client
-    port: 1337,

-    // Hot Module Replacement [optional - defaults to false]
-    hmr: true,

     // A list of entries to your application [optional]
     // This is simply used to premptively cache files you might load to speed up the first load